thecloudgarage/boomi-examples-wip/boomi-iot-showcase-v1/README.md

 Build an end-to-end real-time data pipeline on top of Boomi integration that can serve as a tool-chain for various IoT use cases.

-> special thanks to Chris Cappetta https://github.com/ccappetta and Premjit Mishra from Boomi who have always helped get the better of the platform!
+> special thanks to Chris Cappetta https://github.com/ccappetta and Premjit Mishra from Boomi who have always helped me get the better of the Boomi platform!

 ## Project inspiration & Boomi to the rescue!